Virtual cycles of gauged Witten equation: Proof of Proposition

-\begin{rem} If we regard $\sigma$ as a map from the cylinder $\Theta = {\mb R} \times S^1$ which is independent of the second coordinate, then an orientation of $D_\sigma$ also induces an orientation of the linearized operator over the cylinder.
-By the result of \cite{Floer_Hofer_orientation}, this means choosing orientations on the unstable and stable manifolds induces the so-called consistent orientations on the moduli space of solitons. \end{rem}
+\begin{rem} If we regard $\sigma$ as a map from ${\mb R} \times S^1$ which is independent of the second coordinate, then an orientation of $D_\sigma$ also induces an orientation of the linearized operator over the cylinder.
+By the result of \cite{Floer_Hofer_orientation}, this means choosing orientations on the unstable and stable manifolds induces the so-called coherent orientations on the moduli space of solitons. \end{rem}